User | Login

 Snowpea Electric Shoe Dryer with Heat Blower

-This Snowpea Electric Shoe Dryer with Heat Blower provides efficient drying for wet footwear and accessories through gentle warm air.
-It maintains a consistent temperature and features an extendable telescopic design, allowing it to accommodate a wide range of shoe sizes and types.
+This Snowpea Electric Shoe Dryer with Heat Blower provides efficient drying for wet footwear and accessories with gentle warm air.
+It maintains a consistent temperature and features an extendable telescopic design, accommodating a wide range of shoe sizes and types.

 The compact design and low-noise operation make it ideal for use at home or while travelling.
-It features a simple plug-in design with a timer set for 3, 6 or 9 hours.
-Just plug in and let it do its job.
+It features a simple plug-in design with a timer set to 3, 6 or 9 hours.
+Just plug it in and let it do its job.

 Snowpea Electric Shoe Dryer with Heat Blower